markclift/summarize-repo-for-GPT/Readme.md

-# GitHub Repo Summarizer
+# Repo Summarizer

 The goal of this project is to be able to easily summarize a code repo (either from Github or a local directory) in a way that can be used as input to LLMs.

-As of now, this Python application provides a KivyMD UI for selecting a repo, specifying file extensions to include and then calling the OpenAI API to summarize each file and consolidate the summaries into a single text output file.
+This Python application provides a KivyMD UI for selecting a repo, specifying file extensions to include and then calling the OpenAI API to summarize each file and consolidate the summaries into a single text output file.
 Most of the code and this readme file was produced by Chat-GPT.

 ## Installation